 [218.
 Deleted in Gazette 13 Apr 2007 p.
 1596.]

-219. Death of a GESB Super (Retirement Access) Member
+219. Death of Member, payment on

 (1) If a GESB Super (Retirement Access) Member dies while there is still an amount in the Member’s retirement access account, the Board is to pay a benefit of an amount equal to the balance of the account to the executor or administrator of the Member’s estate.